dev-lix/Marbles-Race/README.md

 gaps with raycasts before a race can start, and kept in sync with the render scene frame by frame.

 Built with Claude Code as an AI pair-programmer.
-Architecture decisions (physics engine choice, track module design, state machine) were mine; Claude Code handled implementation.
+Architecture decisions (physics engine choice, track module design, states) were mine; Claude Code handled implementation.

 ![gameplay](./docs/gameplay.gif)